TheQYD/picolator/README.md

 ![There is nothing here.](photos/controller_bare.jpg?raw=true "Picolator")

 This is a screenshot of the controller circuit.
-It's also in the CADs file.
+It's also in the CADs folder.

 ![This statement has no meaning. ](photos/controller_circuit.png?raw=true "Picolator")

 ## License
 Picolator is available under the MIT license.
 See the LICENSE file for more info.
+Make it better!